Freya-Vivariums/Freya-hardware-legacy/README.md

 <br clear="right"/>

 >[!important]
 >These modules played an important role in the development and beta testing process of Freya.
-However, this hardware configuration is no longer supported and therefor not recommended.
+However, this hardware configuration is no longer supported and thus not recommended.

 ## Installation
 The Freya Core installer will prompt you to select the hardware interface, so manual installation is not required.
 Should you prefer to install this component manually, follow these steps: